 TYPES OF CASINOS IN ILLINOIS

-All of the casinos in Illinois are riverboat casinos, Illinois was the second state to legalize riverboat gambling and the boats began operating in September 1991 with the launching of the first boat: the Alton Belle.
+All Illinois casinos are riverboat casinos, Illinois was actually the second state to legalize river-boat gambling.
+Riverboat casinos began operating in Illinois in late 1991, with the launching of the first boat: The Alton Belle.

-Seven of the riverboat casinos in Illinois are either on boats or on docked barges.
-These Illinois casinos remain dockside and do not cruise.
-The other three casinos: Rivers in Des Plaines, Jumer”s in Rock Island, and the Casino Queen in East.
-St. Louis, are all land-based casinos.
-Interestingly, however, they all qualify as being riverboat casinos because they are all built over a shallow pit filled with a few inches of water.
+Though all of the casinos in Illinois are classified as riverboats, some are actually land-based.
+Rivers in Des Plaines, Jumer’s in Rock Island, and the Casino Queen in East.
+St. Louis are all land-based casinos.
+They all qualify as being riverboats because they are built over a shallow pit that is filled with a few inches of water.
+The other seven river boat casinos in Illinois are either on actual riverboats or docked barges, these casinos remained docked and do not set sail.

-There are five casinos in Illinois near Chicago, two casinos towards the center of the state and three casinos in southern Illinois.
-See our Chicago casinos section for more details on the five properties, as well as details on some casinos in Indiana that are within a short drive of Chicago.
+There are five casinos near the popular metropolitan city of Chicago, Illinois.
+Two of the casinos are closer to the center of the state, and three more casinos closer to southern Illinois.
+See our Chicago casinos section for more details, as well as details on some casinos located in Indiana that are just a short drive from Chicago.

-The payback percentages on electronic gaming machines at all Illinois casinos are released as a matter of public record.
+By state law, Illinois casinos must release all percentages on electronic gaming machines to the public.
 Just click here to see a list of slot machine payback statistics for all Illinois casinos.

 Want to See a Map of all casinos in Illinois?